alexedev/meteor-react-es6-leaderboard/README.md

 grigio:babel + grove:react leaderboard example explained

-It is based on https://github.com/grigio/meteor-react/tree/leaderboard, but with additional structure and comments
+It is based on https://github.com/grigio/meteor-react/tree/leaderboard, but with additional structure, comments and ES6 modifications